Florence in One Day: Detailed Itinerary for First Visit (+Map & Tips)

 The gallery also features several early-Renaissance paintings, and many other sculptures, including the plaster cast of the famous Giambologna’s ‘Rape of the Sabines’ (the original can be found on Piazza della Signoria, near Palazzo Vecchio).
 This sculpture is unique in the way it was carved and the first in its kind.
 When you walk around and see all the details, it’s difficult to believe it was carved from a single block of marble.

 Practical info: Accademia Gallery is open daily except on Mondays, from 9 am.
 This is one of the places where you really should reserve your tickets in advance, especially if your time in the city is limited and you want to see as much of Florence in a day as possible.
-If you can, get the tickets for 9 am and visit here first thing in the morning.
+If you can, get the tickets for the earliest time slot and visit here first thing in the morning.

-Good to know: Accademia Gallery is not big and you can see the main highlights in about half an hour.
+Good to know: Accademia Gallery is not big, and you can see the main highlights in about half an hour.
 If you want to learn more about all the stunning art at this museum, you could opt for a guided tour.
-However, with just a day in Florence and if you aren’t keen on doing too many tours, visit David on your own and take a tour of the Uffizi gallery in the afternoon – that museum is huge and overwhelming.
-There, it really pays to go with a guide.
+However, with just a day in Florence and if you aren’t keen on doing too many tours, visit David on your own and take a tour of the Uffizi gallery in the afternoon – that museum is huge and overwhelming, and there, it really pays to go with a guide.
 Or take a guided tour that visits both of these museums.

 Michelangelo's David at Accademia Gallery in Florence